Keeping filling in cinnamon rolls: Introduction

 Sharp Knife vs. Dental Floss Techniques

-Cutting cinnamon rolls cleanly is an underrated skill.
+Cutting cinnamon rolls cleanly is an underrated skill and plays a crucial role in how do you get fillings to stay in cinnamon rolls.
 Here are two foolproof methods:

 Avoiding Squished or Uneven Slices